Updating your name on a tenancy, giving your tenancy to somebody else, inheriting a tenancy, or adding another person to your tenancy.

 You can assign your tenancy to someone who’d have the right to inherit your tenancy after your death.
 This is called an assignment and can only happen once per tenancy.
 In this case, all the rights and responsibilities of the tenancy pass from you to the new tenant.

-If you’ve recently lost someone close to you, it’s important that you register the death within five days.
-For more information, go to How to register a death.
-If they're a council tenant, you also need to tell their housing officer and the housing benefits team.
+If you’ve recently lost someone close to you, it’s important that you register the death within 5 days.
+For more information, go to how to register a death.

 When a council tenant dies, a joint tenant, husband, wife, or civil partner will usually be entitled to take over the tenancy.
 This is known as a succession and can only happen once per tenancy.
 In certain situations, other family members who have been living with the tenant for a year up until the date they died may also have this right.